epfl-ada/ada-2024-project-adaptables/index.markdown

 ## Act 3: The Measure of Success

-**Narrator:** "When it comes to comedy, the money trail doesn’t lie.
+**Detective:** "When it comes to comedy, the money trail doesn’t lie.
 But it tells a story of its own."

 ### Act 3, Scene 1: The Box Office Break-In

 <iframe src="assets/data_story_graphs/5.html" style="width: 100%; height: 500px; border: none;"></iframe>
 <iframe src="assets/data_story_graphs/10.html" style="width: 100%; height: 500px; border: none;"></iframe>

-**Analyst:** “The USA dominates in absolute dollars, but Serbia’s punching above its weight in comedy percentages.
+**Detective:** “The USA dominates in absolute dollars, but Serbia’s punching above its weight in comedy percentages.
 Small fish, big laughs.”

 Comedy consistently contributes to box office revenues across countries, with some nations showing particularly strong reliance on this genre.Even though comedies revenues represent a smaller percentage of the United States box office revenues than Serbia or Montenegro, in absolute value  it is still more profitable to make a comedy in the USA, since the United State of America produces such an important part of the movies.